Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 11. The module reviewer performs the final review and ensures that all checks in the checklist are complete and the specifications table has been updated with no requirements having compliance as 'No'.

-12. The module reviewer approves the AVM-Review-PR, and closes the AVM-Review issue with the following comment.
+12. The module reviewer approves the AVM-Review-PR, and leaves the following comment on the AVM-Review issue with the following comment.

 {{< expand "➕ AVM Terraform Module Review Completion Message" "expand/collapse" >}}
 <!-- markdownlint-disable -->
 Thank you for contributing this module and completing the review process per AVM specs.
 The AVM-Review-PR has been approved and once you merge it that will close this AVM-Review issue.
 You may proceed with [publishing](https://azure.github.io/Azure-Verified-Modules/contributing/terraform/terraform-contribution-flow/owner-contribution-flow/#7-publish-the-module) this module to the HashiCorp Terraform Registry with an initial pre-release version of v0.1.0.
 Please keep future versions also pre-release i.e. < 1.0.0 until AVM becomes generally available (GA) of which the AVM team will notify you.

+**Requested Action**: Once published please update your [module proposal](REPLACE WITH THE LINK TO THE MODULE PROPOSAL) with the following comment.

 ```
 The initial review of this module is complete, and the module has been published to the registry.
 Requesting AVM team to close this module proposal and mark the module available in the module index.